Skip to main content

 News outlets report what happens.
 That is their job.
 Enforcement data shows what happened before what happens — the 18 serious violations in one inspection, the repeat follow-ups, the pattern accumulating quietly, year after year.

 Insurance underwriters pricing workers' comp.
 Staffing compliance officers vetting contractors.
 Investors doing pre-acquisition diligence.
-The data is available, but it lives across six federal agencies, a dozen APIs, and decades of inconsistent formatting.
+The data is available, but it lives across more than a dozen federal agencies, dozens of APIs, and decades of inconsistent formatting.
 Finding all the right data to make an informed decision is hard.

 What FastDOL does about this